tyo-nu/MINE-Server/README.md

 Server code for the MINE Databases

-Note: this is all deprecated - need to update.
+Note: this README is deprecated - need to update.

 ## MINE-Server